NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 </ul>
 ```

-Templating minimizes the code bases and enables variables to be parsed directly into HTML to be viewed by the client, maximizing client-side processing.
+Templating minimizes the code base and enables variables to be parsed directly into HTML to be viewed by the client, maximizing client-side processing.
 Templating also gives the ability to provide a base template and expand multiple different pages on the original layout, reducing duplicate code.

 References <br>
 https://expressjs.com/en/guide/using-template-engines.html<br>